mattb0101/lakes_walks/README.md

 `<return render_template("gallery.html", images=images, areas=areas)>`

 A lot of the time during working and testing the comments, I had issues with comments posting multiple times and them not showing up until the page was refreshed.
 A long time going through and trying to figure out if there were bugs somewhere, all lead me to see that I had typed `<retun render_templates>` and not `<return redirect>` which seemed to be causing issues and resending forms.
 Changing the code fixed the issue.

+When I was looking to edit walks and I updated them, the page brought back a blank page with no information and sometimes deleted fields.
+After some testing and reading of the mongoDB documentation, the route needed to include a `<{"$set">` before the array so that it only set the fields in this list and left other exisitng ones alone.

 # Deployment